Smart Option Student Loan®

 Now you can pay for college the smart way with great repayment options!
 The National Education Smart Option Student Loan made by Sallie Mae is and ideal solution to help bridge the gap between federal loans and the cost of your education expenses.

-- No origination fees and no prepayment penalties.
+- No origination fees and no prepayment penalty.

-- Borrow up to 100% of your school-certified costs of education.
+- Borrow up to 100% of your school-certified costs of attendance.4

-- The Smart Option Student Loan is the only private student loan offering a Graduated Repayment Period feature7, providing budget flexibility for graduating students.
-Students who graduate and maintain their Sallie Mae loans in good standing can request to make 12 interest-only payments instead of full principal and interest payments after their separation period8.
+- Graduated Repayment Period --The Smart Option Student Loan is the first nationwide student loan offering a Graduated Repayment Period feature6, providing budget flexibility for graduating students.
+Students who graduate and maintain their Sallie Mae loans in good standing can request to make 12 interest-only payments instead of full principal and interest payments after school.7

 Encouraging Responsible Borrowing